Near Conway in Horry County, South Carolina — The American South (South Atlantic)

 Erected 2009 by Coastal Carolina University.
 (Marker Number 26-23.)

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as Centennial Time Capsule (approx. 3˝ miles away); Kingston-Conway / Robert Conway (approx. 3˝ miles away); Kingston Church (approx. 3˝ miles away); Peter Horry / Horry County (approx. 3˝ miles away); The Historic Brick for this Park (approx. 3.6 miles away); The Wade Hampton Oak (approx. 3.7 miles away); First Methodist Church (approx. 3.7 miles away); Conway High School (approx. 4.2 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Centennial Time Capsule (approx. 3˝ miles away); Kingston-Conway / Robert Conway (approx. 3˝ miles away); Kingston Church (approx. 3˝ miles away); Peter Horry / Horry County (approx. 3˝ miles away); The Historic Brick for this Park (approx. 3.6 miles away); The Wade Hampton Oak (approx. 3.7 miles away); First Methodist Church (approx. 3.7 miles away); Conway High School (approx. 4.2 miles away).
 Touch for a list and map of all markers in Conway.